drivy/vscode-extensions/css-classes-completion/README.md

   node_modules/my-module-name/my-css-file.css
   ```

+  Depending on your project, your file could be in differents places.
+You can define multiple paths by separating them with a `,`.
+The first path matching an existing file will be used, else the next ones will be used as fallbacks.

-- Class prefix: If your utility classes contains a prefix, please define it there (separator included)
+- Class prefix: If your utility classes contain a prefix, please define it there (separator included).
-  Example: with classes like `c-mr-sm`, `c-rounded`, prefix should be `c-`
+  Example: with classes like `c-mr-sm`, `c-rounded`, the prefix should be `c-`.

-- Root font-size in pixel: Font-size in pixel of your body document (default: 16px).
-It will be used to convert rem values to px
+- Root font-size in pixels: Font-size in pixels of your body document (default: 16px).
+It will be used to convert `rem` values to `px`.

-- Extra white space: to add an extra white space on completion validation
+- Extra white space: to add an extra white space on completion validation.

-### Installation with TailwindCSS
+### Make It Work With TailwindCSS

-This extension is designed to work with a list of css classes defined in a css file in your workspace (can be imported from a node dependency aka `node_modules` folder).
+This extension is designed to work with a list of CSS classes defined in a CSS file in your workspace (which can be imported from a node dependency aka `node_modules` folder).
 It won't look for and parse an existing TailwindCSS configuration file.

-If your TailwindCSS configuration file is in the same project that the one you want this extension to work on, the official extension may be the one you're looking for.
+If your TailwindCSS configuration file is in the same project as the one you want this extension to work on, [this may be the extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) that you're looking for.

-If you want to use this extension for its features or whatever reason, you need to generate the TailwindCSS result file every time you change your TailwindCSS configuration file and configure the correct `CSS file paths` setting
+If you want to use this extension for its features or any other reason, you need to generate the TailwindCSS result file every time you change your TailwindCSS configuration file, and configure the correct `CSS file paths` setting.